kmgallahan/Style-as-Code/docs/The_EditorConfig/index.md

 The [Microsoft Docs](https://docs.microsoft.com/visualstudio/ide/create-portable-custom-editor-options) provide a great starting point to learn about EditorConfig files.

+In a nutshell:

+> You can add an EditorConfig file to your project or codebase to enforce consistent coding styles for everyone that works in the codebase.
+EditorConfig settings take precedence over global Visual Studio text editor settings.

 Here are 3 options to avoid starting from scratch:

 ## Visual Studio Defaults